detain/iptools/README.md

 * 100% Code Coverage!
 * Now Testing On PHP v5.6, v7.0, v7.1, v7.2, v7.3, and v7.4
 * Added CodeClimate Coverage Reporting
+* Added containsAny and containsAll to Range class for dealing with an array of IP/Range/Networks instead of a single one

 ## Installation

 Composer:
 Run in command line:
 ```